 - They are biocompatible: that means no metal is used, so they are toxic-free.

 However, the main DISADVANTAGES of porcelain crowns are:

 - They are not as strong as metal crowns.
-Porcelain crowns can last long but they have to be well taken care of.
+Porcelain crowns can last a long time, but they have to be well taken care of.

 - They may be more costly than other types of crowns, such as metal crowns.

-Porcelain fused to metal crowns is another widely used type of dental crowns.
+Porcelain fused-to-metal (PFM) crowns are another widely used type of dental crowns.
 They provide both strength (due to their metal structure) and aesthetics (due to the porcelain coat that covers the cap).